All kids, all year long!

 3. To help promote a better understanding of other peoples on the part of Americans

-This calendar represents the backbone of the "3rd goal" work of the Returned Peace Corps Volunteers in Madison, WI.
-By celebrating the countries, cultures, and people served by Peace Corps, we seek a better understanding of people everywhere.
-In addition, in 33 years of publishing this calendar, more than $1.4 million in sales proceeds have supported development projects at home and abroad.
-Your purchase of this calendar makes this work possible—and helps us celebrate Peace Corps' first 60 years.
+The International Calendar Project represents the backbone of the "3rd goal" work of the Returned Peace Corps Volunteers of Madison, Wisconsin.
+By celebrating the countries, cultures, and people served by Peace Corps, we hope to encourage a better understanding of people everywhere and an appreciation for all world cultures.
+In addition, in the decades of publishing this calendar, more than $1.45 million in sales proceeds have supported development projects at home and abroad—many of those projects focused on children.
+Your purchase of this calendar makes this work possible and helps us celebrate Peace Corps and all the people—young and old—that it supports.

 Thank you for your support!